Sam Kerr: 2015 FIFA World Cup, Canada

-After injuring her knee in December 2014 and undergoing surgery, Kerr worked hard with fitness coach Aaron Holt to recover ahead of the 2015 FIFA Women's World Cup in Canada.
+After injuring her knee in December 2014 and undergoing surgery, Kerr worked hard with fitness coach Aaron Holt to recover ahead of the 2015 FIFA World Cup in Canada.
 Kerr was the team's starting striker during Australia's first group stage match against the United States, which Australia lost 3–1.
 During the team's second group stage match, she helped Australia defeat Nigeria 2–0.
 During the match, Kerr was elbowed in the face by Ugo Njoku, which ultimately resulted in a three-game suspension for Njoku.
 Kerr recovered and started during Australia's final group stage match against Sweden, a 1–1 draw.
 Australia's finished second in their group and advanced to the round of 16 where Kerr played in the team that defeated Brazil 1–0.
 She also started the quarterfinal match in the first time Australia reached this stage, but they were defeated by 2011 champions Japan 1–0.